 Once authorization is completed you will be able to configure Cloudflare using W3TC plugin.

 Breeze – WordPress Cache Plugin

-> There are many advanced settings that you can tweak to better optimize the WordPress website using W3 Total Cache Plugin.
+Today, we have learned how to set up W3 Total Cache for a better page loading time.
+There are many advanced settings that you can tweak to better optimize the WordPress website using W3 Total Cache Plugin.
 It all depends on various WordPress setups.
-Keep in mind that you could mess up the settings, which is why using the recommended settings will prove to be most useful for you.
+Keep in mind that you could mess up the settings, which is why using the suggested settings will prove to be most useful for you.
 However, if you still want to experiment with various caching combinations; I suggest you take a full backup of your site.

-> Start Growing with Cloudways Today.
+Start Growing with Cloudways Today.

 Our Clients Love us because we never compromise on these